tobiasjcat/ice_end/dailylogs.md

 Blackblade reported that the kenku were under attack as well.
 They were able to repel the attack with the help of the wolves in the stronghold, Wildwood.
 But he saw a another detachment heading towards ice end.

 Arriving to town, we spotted Nieryet attacking.
-Riders and infantry accompanied by another fire angel are attempting to force their way into Marlowes house.
+Riders and infantry accompanied by another fire angel are attempting to force their way into Marlowe's house.
 We won the fight and killed all the raiders but Calvin was nearly killed by a fireball.

 Margareta said that they weren't going to kill her because "Father" wouldn't have liked that.
 She says that Marlowe was to die.
 She says Father is trying to extract vengeance from Marlowe.
 Marlowe says Calvin would be willing to lay down his life for her.
 Marlowe expressed interest in leveling the city of Tumen Ord.
 Margareta recommends gaining vengeance over time.

 <hr>

+We officially founded the Keswick Royal Adventuring Party as an organization.

+Calvin is still unconscious.
+Nicolo is traumatized.
+There is not much damage to the rest of the town.
+Lady Cliffsend is upset and wants an explanation from us.
+Lady Cliffsend wants to protect the town and isn't necessarily in favor of war.
+She approves of conscripting volunteers from Ice-end but she will keep the Fedorati in town.

+## 26th of Marpenoth - 6th Uktar 1062

+Recovering in town.

+## 6th - 16th of Uktar 1062

+Kristif, Maslin and I ventured of to Subinity while Marlowe stayed in town with her family.
+It is cold and barren here.
+It is lean times here.

+Subinity is still a vast collection of yurts, tents and carts.
+We spot a wounded and bandaged band of riders approaching.
+We parked out of town so that we don't seem like Neiryet riders.
+We are ushered in to the chief's massive yellow and gold tent.

+The halfling chief Yellow-arrow is weary but brightens when we see you.
+We discuss business in her courtroom.
+She asks about the other entities.
+She says the entities are new.
+She says Firefist were worshiping the eternal sun, gock teske, but now gock teske is able to send entities.
+Subinity is getting pushed south.

+They are having trouble defending the area they hold, now.
+The best time for riding against Tumen Ord is late spring.
+The Neiryet had been fighting alongside Hobgoblins from Var Galaria.
+Subinity is still able to trade but it's harder.

+The hobgoblins don't ride horses but are strong, disciplined and committed fighters.

+We made a plan to divert our shares of the magicite to Subinity to support them.
+We also pledge to return to Subinity in the early spring at the latest.
+Yellow-arrow tells us that the fighting will probably die in the winter.

+## 16th - 26th Uktar 1062
+Returning to Ice-end.

+Cliffsend is willing to do the same agreement that got us here, land for settlement, to bring others here.
+She wants to create for settlements here too.

+We talked to Dunbar about where he came from, Var Galaria.
+He grimaced when we mentioned it.
+He says Var Galaria is far from Lothal.
+It took months to get to Lothal.
+They call themselves The Imperial Union of Var Galaria.
+They also call themselves a republic of all goblin kinds.
+Goblins, hobgoblin and bugbears.
+Supposedly equal representation, but everyone knows hobgoblins run the show.
+Their army is the Imperial Legion which is here.
+The troops are some of the best in the world.
+Var Galaria is larger than Lothal in land and especially numbers.
+But they are distant from Sylvanos.
+The full legion is not here, there is always fighting back at the homeland.
+The army is probably looking for goblins to recruit.
+Neiryet could be supplying Var Galaria with arms.
+Var Galaria wants to maintain the image of taking care of goblins.
+The Imperial Union has a senate.
+They speak the Goblin language.

 ### Todo:
+- [ ] Who to recruit in Lothal?
+- [ ] Create characters to recruit?
+- [ ] We're taking Margereta, Nicolo and Calvin to Lothal.
-- [ ] Var galaria are allies with Nieryet
+- [ ] Var Galaria are allies with Nieryet
 - [ ] Read kingdoms and factions
 - [ ] anti-proficiency in exchange for minor skill
-- [ ] Identify the dagger and potions from the secret drawer.
 - [ ] Make sure Drusilla has studded leather +1 armor (AC 17)
 - [ ] Read about concordance.
-- [x] Name the temple.
-Wildwood
-- [x] Get a silvered rapier
-- [x] Don't take Locate Creature for level 13.
-You'll get it as gloom stalker magic.
+- [ ] We pledged to return to Subinity in the early spring at the latest.
+- [ ] Identify the dagger and potions from the secret drawer.

+#### Plans for Lothal
+- [ ] Recruit people.
+Welcome to ***Nice***-end
+-- [ ] Recruit paladins for Kristif
+-- [ ] Recruit scholars for Maslin
+-- [ ] Recruit farmers for Derwood
+-- [ ] Neo-satanists for Marlowe
+- [ ] Investigate Sardush, the soggy god
+- [ ] Secure Marlowe's family.